MRxMAG1C/Commands/README.md

 # Commands
-Lists SourceMod commands accessible to the client in a menu.
+Lists SourceMod commands accessible to the client in a menu

 ## Versions
 v.1.0 | Initial release